Layer_3 (7)

 Ep 67: (GH) Everybody Hates Brian

-As we continue this mini-series on how our End Times views impact our spiritual formation in the Kingdom, Kyle and Brian further explore and clarify the four main perspectives: premillennialism, dispensationalism, amillennialism, and postmillennialism.
-Along the way, they dig into why discussing "peripheral" issues may be challenging for us today, and why the challenges may have little to do with the issues themselves.
+As we continue this mini-series on how our End Times views impact our spiritual formation in the Kingdom, Kyle and Brian further explore and clarify the four main perspectives: premillennialism, dispensationalism, amillennialism, and postmillennialism (continuing our discussion from Ep: 66).

 Ep 69: (GH) Splitters and Joiners

-Kyle, Tim, and Brian sit down to "Greenhouse" the previous episode, which explores the two primary groups of End Times views – those who hold to a "two people, two plan" storyline and those who hold to a "one people, one plan" storyline of the Bible.
-Acknowledging and embracing the underlying assumptions and consequences of each view allows us to better understand our differences, our impressions of the Forgotten Kingdom, and thus our individual spiritual formation.
-Let's dig in.
-Our new podcast music features LoFi artist, Fisshu, whom you can find and follow on Spotify.
+Kyle, Tim, and Brian sit down to discuss “Greenhouse,” the previous episode, which explores the two primary groups of End Times views – those who hold to a “two people, two plan” storyline and those who hold to a “one people, one plan” storyline of the Bible.

 Ep 72: A Hobbit Shoots Free Throws (Bonus)